ibra0203/py-insta-bot-with-unfollows/README.md

 * mysql-connector
 * selenium

-The bot needs to connect to a database to store and query the users The database name can be changed from settings.json
+The bot needs to connect to a database to store and query the users.
+The database name can be changed from settings.json.

 The bot requires one table called followed_users within the database with two fields (username, date_added)